bugfender/BugfenderSDK-Angular-Sample/README.md

 This repository contains a sample Angular application with Bugfender SDK to collect user logs.

-If you plan to use Bugfender SDK on an **vanilla Javascript app**, visit https://github.com/bugfender/BugfenderSDK-JS-Sample
+### Running the app

+To check the app in your local machine, first you need to edit the code on `src/app/app.module.ts` and change the `<YOUR_APP_KEY_HERE>` for you Bugfender App Key.
+Then you can run the app using:

+- Ensure Node.js 18 is installed on your system.
+- `npm ci`
+- `npm start`

+_You can get an app key at [bugfender.com](https://bugfender.com/)_

 ## Links

 - [Official Angular SDK Docs](https://docs.bugfender.com/docs/platforms/web-apps/bugfender-for-angular)
 - [Bugfender JS SDK reference documentation](https://js.bugfender.com/)

+If you plan to use Bugfender SDK with another JavaScript framework, check the following documentation:

+- [Vanilla JavaScript](https://docs.bugfender.com/docs/platforms/web-apps/bugfender-for-javascript-on-browsers/): Bugfender SDK for browsers
+- [React](https://docs.bugfender.com/docs/platforms/web-apps/bugfender-for-react/): Bugfender SDK for React
+- [Vue](https://docs.bugfender.com/docs/platforms/web-apps/bugfender-for-vue/): Bugfender SDK for Vue
+- [Svelte](https://docs.bugfender.com/docs/platforms/web-apps/bugfender-for-svelte/): Bugfender SDK for Svelte

-## Quick Start Guide
+## Bugfender Quick Start Guide

 To get Bugfender working on your apps, you will need to: